Campaigns using lead ads have an average conversion rate of 12.54% whereas Campaigns using landing pages had an average conversion rate of 10.47%

-Having a look on metrics such as likes and shares on your Facebook Lead Ad for lead generation is a complete waste of your time.
-Likes may appeal you as positive gains but frankly,
+Having a look at metrics such as likes and shares on your Facebook Lead Ad for lead generation is a complete waste of your time.
+Likes may appeal to you as positive gains but frankly,

 This metric is useful only when your Facebook Ads’ goal is to increase brand awareness.

 But your desired goal here to make users click on the lead form and fill in their details.
 Hence, this metric won’t calculate your money’s worth and you can totally ignore it.

 Don’t run Ads with Video View

 We understand Facebook Videos Ads are creating a rampage for Digital Advertisers.
 But frankly, it won’t matter to you.
 Just because Facebook users are viewing your Ad doesn’t necessarily mean they will fill out the lead form.